StudyCircle Developer Guide

 MSS

-1. User requests to create a new contact by inputting new contact details.
+1. User requests to create a new contact with specified details.

 2. SC creates the new contact and displays it.